wacncontent/CustomizeTool/removeCommentOutput2/articles/biztalk-services/biztalk-dashboard-monitor-scale-tabs.md

 <td><strong>Connection Information</strong> of the Access Control Namespace</td>
 <td>Displays the Access Control Namespace, Default Issuer, and Default Key values; which can be copied.
 <br/><br/>
-You can also open the Access Control Management Portal.
-This Access Control Management Portal is the same as using the Active Directory option in the left navigation pane.
+You can also open the Access Control Portal.
+This Access Control Portal is the same as using the Active Directory option in the left navigation pane.
 <br/><br/>
-<a HREF="http://go.microsoft.com/fwlink/p/?LinkID=285670">Managing Your ACS Namespace</a> provides more information on the Access Control Management Portal.</td>
+<a HREF="http://go.microsoft.com/fwlink/p/?LinkID=285670">Managing Your ACS Namespace</a> provides more information on the Access Control Portal.</td>
 </tr>
 <tr>
 <td><strong>Sync Keys</strong> in the Storage Account</td>